L&I Claim Closure

 What Happens After Claim Closure?

-- If you protest, request reconsideration or appeal, then the closing order is held in abeyance, and they will deal with your objections and concerns.
+- If you protest, request reconsideration, or appeal, the closing order is held in abeyance, and they will address your objections and concerns.

-- L&I might then deal with you fairly.
-Or they might just get another IME and close your claim again.
+- L&I might then deal with you fairly, or they might get another IME and close your claim again.

 The Rules and Reality of Claim Closure